Boardmad/utils/README.md

 <h2>Shell scripts to ease management of the xtclang PaaS</h2>
 [link to MR build script for xvm/platform/examples]

+[needs refactored to reflect pulling out the PaaS and XDK fetch and builds plus port forwarding and config]

+/paas

-* paasstart.sh - prompts for a new admin password (if run for the first time) for the PaaS or the existing password to enable the PaaS
+* start.sh - prompts for a new admin password (if run for the first time) for the paas or the existing password to enable the paas
-* paasstop.sh - issues a graceful server shutdown to a running instance of the PaaS
+* stop.sh - issues a graceful server shutdown to a running instance of the PaaS
-* paasclear.sh - clears down PaaS and resets configuration
+* clear.sh - clears down PaaS and resets configuration
-* passrebuild.sh - rebuilds the PaaS ready for a 'paasstart.sh'
+* rebuild.sh - rebuilds the PaaS ready to be started

+/xvm

-Pull all scripts locally (~/xtclang/utils) and chmod 755 to make executable
+Pull all scripts locally (~/xtclang/utils) and chmod to make executable